 If you want to ramp up your energy and get some heart-healthy nutrients at the same time, nuts are a great option.
 It's easy to feel tired when you’ve just given birth, especially if you're breastfeeding.
 Nuts can help your body recoup some of that energy and the best part about it is that it's all-natural.
 You don't want to be taking supplements that could potentially be passed on to the baby through breast milk.
 Consuming nuts can help you keep your energy levels up without allowing foreign substances into your body at such a crucial time.

 Avocados are rich in various types of nutrients such as Vitamin K and potassium.
-They are heart-healthy and great for helping you feel less hungry when you're breastfeeding, something that many new mothers complain about.
+They are heart-healthy (with healthy fats) and great for helping you feel less hungry when you're breastfeeding, something that many new mothers complain about.
 If you're worried about eating too much while breastfeeding, avocados are a great way to add some healthy flavor to your meals and make you feel fuller without the desire to consume unhealthy amounts of food.
 If that's not enough, vitamin K and potassium can also help both you and your baby stay healthy.

 Foods You Should Avoid